Trails & Facilities

-The Inuvik Ski Club chalet is open to all Members and their short-term guests.
+The Inuvik Ski Club chalet is open to all Members.
 Members can obtain the access code to the building with membership fees.

 The chalet is heated but has no running water or toilet facilities.
 The nearest rest rooms are located at the Midnight Sun Recreation Centre across Gwich’in Road from the ski hut.

-A limited number of lockers are available for Members to store their skis, and are available for rent at $20 per season (Oct 1st – June 1st).
+A limited number of lockers are available for Members to store their gear.

 The chalet also has ski waxing benches, waxing irons and a selection of waxes available to Members.